Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- The overcommitment causes mistakes, burnout, and internal frustration.
+- The overcommitment causes mistakes burning out, mistakes, and internal anger.

-- Reduce stress by practicing Time Management techniques and learning to delegate unpopular tasks.
+- Reduce stress by learning Time Management techniques and learning to delegate difficult tasks.

 Not Establishing Goals